Mastering Glitch Effect Creation in Photoshop

-Now that you’ve seen how an agency is utilizing this trend, let’s dive in and learn how to create a glitch effect yourself!
+Now that you’ve seen how an agency is utilizing this trend, let’s dive into the ins and outs of a glitch effect and learn how to create one yourself!

 There are two methods we’ll share for creating a glitch effect in Photoshop: